aprilcarter/epv-sample/README.md

-# epv-sample
-A piece of a plugin I built for demonstration
+# Piece of Extend Product Vendors
+## This is not a fully functioning plug-in.
+A relevant portion of this plug-in is here on Github for demonstrative purposes only, as a part of my portfolio.
+I built it off of the DevinVinson/WordPress-Plugin-Boilerplate repository.